Must you really ‘fake it til you make it’ in your career?

 Often, especially when you’re just getting used to it, faking it til you make it can seem basically impossible.
 If you know in your heart you can’t do something, then often this will show all over your face, ensuring that everyone who sees you also knows you’ve got no confidence in your skills for the role.
 Adopting a more positive body language can convince others around you that you’re chilled out and well suited for the role – no matter how you feel inside.
 Positive body language like standing tall and not having your arms crossed can make all the difference.
 It can even trick your brain as to how you feel on the inside, too.

 Don’t get carried away

-Once you learn that you can essentially create confidence in yourself, it seems to be almost like a real-life magic trick.
-But don’t get tempted to push things too far.
-If the only thing holding you back is your own ideas of what you can and can’t do, the general rule of thumb is to go for it.
+Once you learn that, you can essentially create confidence in yourself, it seems to be almost like a real-life magic trick.
+But don’t push things too far.
+If what you can and can’t do is the only thing holding you back, the general rule of thumb is to go for it.
 However, sometimes that’s not the case.
-If you’re faced with a task you have absolutely no idea how to even make a start with, don’t pretend you do.
+When faced with a task you can’t make a start with, don’t pretend you can.
 This is when faking it til you make it becomes bad advice.
 Ask for help, learn new things, and never, ever tell professional lies in the hopes of advancing your career.

 Paying it forward

 Many of us suffer from the same sort of ideology, that in our careers, there’s a limited amount of success, and that if someone else gets some, we get less.
 As you advance, you realise this simply isn’t true.
 In fact, by helping others out, you’re only prone to gain some good “career karma” for the future.
 In terms of faking it til you make it, this means dedicating time to inspiring confidence in those around you.
 When people are fresh into a job, they can struggle to find their feet.
 Giving them assurance and boosting their self esteem can massively help.
 This is not only with their happiness, but with their professional successes, too!